Degrees vs. Certificate Programs: What's the Difference?

 The final level is a doctoral degree, also considered a graduate degree.
 A doctoral degree is a terminal degree requiring an intense level of study in a specific field that can take up to seven additional years.

-William Pena, associate vice president of academic operations and strategy at SNHU, said degrees, when compared to certificates, are “typically larger in terms of both time commitment and the amount of content and curriculum that must be completed before the formal awarding of the credential.”
+William Pena, vice president of academic operations and strategy at SNHU, said degrees, when compared to certificates, are “typically larger in terms of both time commitment and the amount of content and curriculum that must be completed before the formal awarding of the credential.”

 How Much Do Degrees Cost?

+Degree cost differs by institution.
 Actual tuition costs can vary based on:

 Financial aid, awarded through the Free Application for Federal Student Aid (FAFSA), may be available to you if you’re completing a degree program.
 Filling out your FAFSA every year will help you determine your eligibility for government financial aid programs.
 In addition, you could reduce your out-of-pocket cost based on the amount of financial aid you qualify for.